Kuntasi: Architecture

 The excavated site consists of two parts, a two hectare walled settlement and unwalled suburbs.
 A stone platform ran along the western side of the wall, and adjoining this inside the walled town were a substantial industrial complex and a number of storage facilities.
 A centrally placed house with a number of rooms, including a private kitchen was found.
 Other houses lay in the north and west of the walled area, mostly large rectangular buildings.
 The houses in Kuntasi were built on stone foundations with walls of mud bricks in Harappan proportion but unusually large.
 In the southwestern corner, a large isolated room was found, which has been identified as a kitchen serving most of the settlement.
 The buildings were arranged around a large open space.
 However, the town of Kuntasi lacked Citadel which was prominent in bigger towns like Kalibangan, Dholavira, Banawali etc. belonging to Indus Valley Civilisation.
 A jetty (platform) for unloading and loading cargo on the boats going down the creek is also identified.

 Double wall

 Kuntasi had a double wall, built out of boulders and mud, separated by a passage with a width of about 20 meters.
-Southernwest corner of town had a tower, and eastern side had a gate flanked by guard chambers, presumably to control public access to the walled area.
+Southwestern corner of town had a tower, and eastern side had a gate flanked by guard chambers, presumably to control public access to the walled area.